omnibenchmark-renku/contributed-project-templates/omni-method-py/README.md

 `python ~/src/run_workflow.py`

-Once your module is completed and tested, you can integrate it in your Omnibenchmark by [submitting it](https://omnibenchmark.readthedocs.io/en/latest/start/modules/04_Add_module_to_omnibench.html) to our Orchestrator Gitlab CI/CD.
+Once your module is completed and tested, you can integrate it in your Omnibenchmark by submitting it (open an issue) on the corresponding orchestrator page of your benchmark ([link to the existing orchestrators](https://omnibenchmark.pages.uzh.ch/omb-site/p/benchmarks/)).